imsnif/diskonaut/README.md

 Also available in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/tools/misc/diskonaut/default.nix): see Nix section for more details.

 ## Supported platforms
-Right now `diskonaut` supports linux and macos.
-If you're on a different operating system and would like to help port it, that would be amazing!
+Right now `diskonaut` supports linux, macos and windows.

 ## Usage
 Either start `diskonaut` in the folder you want to scan, or provide it with the folder you'd like to scan as an argument: